S4ORE Coaches & Caddies

 In the U.S. alone, over 500 new cases of Epilepsy are diagnosed every day.

 This statistic is personal to our family.
 On August 29, 2006, our daughter, Sarah Morgan Fradkin, was diagnosed with Epilepsy at the age of 6.
 After months of tests and trying different seizure medications, Sarah’s seizures decreased from hundreds each day to zero.
 Sarah was seizure-free for 3 years before the seizures started again on February 4, 2010.
 Since diagnosis, 18 different anti-convulsant medications and the modified ketogenic diet have failed.
 Nothing has been successful in controlling her seizures.

 In April 2011, Sarah had multiple brain surgeries trying to identify where the seizures start.
-Unfortunately, the team of doctors were not able to locate the area of the brain where the seizures originate, so a resection of the area was not possible and Sarah continues to seize.
+Unfortunately, the team of doctors were not able to locate the area of the brain where the seizures originate, so a resection of the area was not possible and Sarah continued to seize.

 Sarah’s quest to lead a seizure-free life is our mission.